 The study found that the number of episodes of clinical malaria compared to controls at 12 months was reduced by just under one-third in babies vaccinated at 6 to 12 weeks of age.
 This was half of the 62% reduction reported in a smaller phase II trial in the same age group, and less than the 55% reported last year within the current trial.

-“The efficacy came back lower than we had hoped, but developing a vaccine against a parasite is a very hard thing to do,” states Bill Gates, who founded MVI through a $200-million dollar grant from the Bill & Melinda Gates Foundation.
+“The efficacy came back lower than we had hoped, but developing a vaccine against a parasite is a very hard thing to do,” states Bill Gates, who founded MVI through a $200 million grant from the Bill & Melinda Gates Foundation.

 This is too low to be useful clinically, states Tim Peto, a researcher in tropical diseases at the University of Oxford, UK.
 The vaccine’s efficacy also seems to wane over time.
 It stops working after about 6 months.